ejboettcher/gemcityML/src/_includes/content/about.md

 ## Gem City Machine Learning

-{% image "./src/static/img/qr-code.png", "float-right w-1/3 m-auto my-4 p-0 pl-0 rounded-xl ",  "qr code for discord", "(min-width: 20em) 50vw, 100vw, " %}
+{% image "./src/static/img/gemcity_discord_qr.png", "float-right w-1/3 m-auto my-4 p-0 pl-0 rounded-xl ",  "qr code for discord", "(min-width: 20em) 50vw, 100vw, " %}

 The [Gem City Machine Learning (ML)](https://www.meetup.com/gem-city-tech/) group is part of the GemCity TECH family of user communities.

-Each month we meet at the Innovation Hub located in the newly renovated Dowtown Dayton Arcade.
+Each month we meet at the Innovation Hub located in the newly renovated Downtown Dayton Arcade.
 We meet to explore the exciting and growing field of Machine Learning (ML) and Artificial Intelligence (AI).